EdWorld Internet Topics

 PEDAL ACROSS THE UNITED STATES EVERY DAY -- PAUSE

-Adding a new spin to the Read Across America theme, Smith's students pedal actual miles on an exercise bike during class reading time!
+Smith's students decided to put a new spin on a travel-related Read Across America theme by pedaling actual miles on an exercise bike during class reading time!
+(Learn about this year's theme at Read Across America.)
 The miles are adding up as the kids progress on their virtual class trip through their home state of Georgia and neighboring states.
-The planned destination is Washington D.C.
+The planned destination is Washington, D.C.
 Smith calls her program PAUSE, an acronym for Pedal Across the United States Every day.

 "We do PAUSE throughout the year, two or three times during the day," explains Smith.
 "When we are changing subjects, I'll say, 'Okay, class, we're going to PAUSE.'
 I choose a student to pedal while everyone reads."